Bill Ranford

 William Edward Ranford (born December 14, 1966) is a Canadian former professional ice hockey goaltender and current director of goaltending for the Los Angeles Kings.
-He was selected in the third round of the 1985 NHL Entry Draft, 52nd overall, by the Boston Bruins.
+He was selected in the third round of the 1985 NHL entry draft, 52nd overall, by the Boston Bruins.
 Over the course of fifteen NHL seasons Ranford played with Boston, the Edmonton Oilers, Washington Capitals, Tampa Bay Lightning, and Detroit Red Wings, winning two Stanley Cups, a Canada Cup, and the 1994 Men's Ice Hockey World Championships while playing for Canada.
 He is the only goaltender in history to be awarded the MVP of the Stanley Cup Playoffs, Canada Cup/World Cup, & Men's Ice Hockey World Championship.

 Early life and career

 Ranford was born in Brandon, Manitoba but because his father was in the Canadian Armed Forces, he grew up in various places across Canada and even lived in Germany for a few years.
 As a child, he took figure skating lessons before eventually deciding to go into goaltending.
 He played for local teams in Portage la Prairie, Manitoba, Prince Edward Island and Red Deer, Alberta.

 He attended New Westminster Secondary School while playing for the Western Hockey League's New Westminster Bruins, graduating in 1985.
-That same month, he was drafted by Boston in the 3rd round (52nd overall) in the 1985 NHL Entry Draft.
+That same month, he was drafted by Boston in the 3rd round (52nd overall) in the 1985 NHL Entry Draft, that was held on June 15, 1985.
 Ranford's post-draft year, 1985–86, was an eventful one as he was named to the WHL Second All-Star Team and saw his first NHL action after the WHL season ended, winning three of four games for Boston, before going 0–2 in the playoffs.

 To start the next year Boston assigned him to the Moncton Golden Flames of the AHL where he went 3–0 to start the season and wound up spending the rest of the year with Boston.
 The replacement of Bruins coach Butch Goring with Terry O'Reilly led to Ranford falling out of favour and eventually being dealt on March 8, 1988 from the Boston Bruins with Geoff Courtnall to the Edmonton Oilers in exchange for Andy Moog.

 Prior to the trade he had spent most of the 1987-88 season with the AHL's Maine Mariners but that was the last time he played at the minor-league level.